-Over 16 weeks you’ll join other young, intersectional activists to hone your skills as an organizer and become an expert on the injustices inherent in our nuclear weapons system (along with how we can fix them!)
+Over six months you’ll join other young, intersectional activists to hone your skills as an organizer and become an expert on the injustices inherent in our nuclear weapons system (along with how we can fix them!).
 At Beyond the Bomb, we believe nuclear weapons are issue zero – from the undemocratic launch process to the billions spent every year, to the aftermath of testing that still impacts the health of indigenous and marginalized communities, nuclear weapons intersect with the issues progressive activists already care about, and we need you in this fight!

 Here’s some things past fellows have said: